 You need to get an assistant you diagnose your piston functionality, especially when it’s stuck.
 A stuck piston can cause a low brake pedal; therefore, if you have an assistant, you can diagnose the issue with ease.

-- Raise the vehicle to a safe height and suspend it with a jack, then lose out the wheel assembly
+- Raise the vehicle to a safe height and suspend it with a jack, then remove the wheel assembly

 - Let your assistant match and release the pedal while you watch